projectacrn/acrn-hypervisor/doc/getting-started/overview_dev.rst

 * **Partitioned scenario:** This scenario has pre-launched User VMs to demonstrate VM partitioning: the User VMs are independent and isolated, and they do not share resources.
-There is no need for the Service VM or Device Model since all partitioned VMs run native device drivers and directly access their configured resources.
+There is no need for the Service VM or Device Model because all partitioned VMs run native device drivers and directly access their configured resources.

 * **Hybrid scenario:** This scenario simultaneously supports both sharing and partitioning on the consolidated system.
 It has pre-launched and